jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab2.rst

 HTTP BASIC authentication.
 As its name implies this method of authentication encodes the user credentials via the existing BASIC authentication method provided by the HTTP protocol.
-The mechanism this method uses is to insert an HTTP header named ‘Authorization’ with a value that is built by Base 64 encoding the string ``<username>:<password>``.
+The mechanism this method uses is to insert an HTTP header named `Authorization` with a value that is built by Base 64 encoding the string ``<username>:<password>``.
 The resulting header takes this form: